 This depends on the type of business you own, particularly your average transaction and your total sales volume.
 But let’s create a simple hypothetical to help illustrate.

 A coffee shop averages $2,000 of credit card sales per day with an average transaction of $10.
 This means they are processing 200 transactions every day and 73,000 a year.
 Total annual sales are therefore $730,000.

-Business that are most likely to be affected by this change are the very business that Square markets most to: coffee shops, bakeries, kiosks, delis, etc. Sadly, these businesses are also more likely to feel the financial hit of this change than others.
+Businesses that are most likely to be affected by this change are the very businesses that Square markets most to coffee shops, bakeries, kiosks, delis, etc. Sadly, these businesses are also more likely to feel the financial hit of this change than others.

 - Interchange rate

 - Swiped or keyed